MJZ-Templates/custom-memo-app/README.md

 2. Check Dependencies
    1. If you want to install the required module, enter the following in the terminal
-   2. Run `cd /workspace/custom-memo/back` and execute `./gradlew classes`
+   2. Run `cd /workspace/custom-memo-app/back` and execute `./gradlew classes`
-   3. The run `cd /workspace/custom-memo/front` and execute `npm i`
+   3. The run `cd /workspace/custom-memo-app/front` and execute `npm install`

 3. Check the secret key
    1. Before running the server, you **must** export the secret key.